-After looking at the Detailed Chronology of the War handout, determine if the side you thought had the advantage at the beginning of the war really did have an advantage.
-Did that advantage remain throughout the war?
+After looking at the Detailed Chronology of the War handout, determine if the side you chose to have the advantage at the beginning of the war really did have an advantage.
+Did that that advantage continued to the end of the war?
 Answer the following questions to think about who had the advantage during the War of 1812.

-- 1. Who won the most battles in 1812? - 2.
+- 1. Who won the most battles in 1812?
 Did your prediction hold true?
-Was there any pattern to which side won when? - 3.
+Was there any pattern to which side won when? - 2.
 What was the most significant battle fought in 1812?
-Why did you choose that particular battle? - 4.
+Why did you choose that particular battle? - 3.
 Did any change occur to the pattern of victories in 1813?
-Why do you think that did or did not happen? - 5.
+Why do you think that did or did not happen? - 4.
 What was the most significant battle fought in 1813?
-Why did you choose that particular battle? - 6.
+Why did you choose that particular battle?
 Did any change occur to the pattern of victories in 1813?
-Why do you think that did or did not happen? - 7.
-In 1814 the British war with France ended with the defeat of Napoleon.
-Why would this have a significant impact on the War in North America? - 8.
+Why do you think that did or did not happen? - 5.
+In 1814 the British war with France ended with the defeat of Napolean.
+Why would this have a significant impact on the War in North America? - 6.
 By 1814 both sides were ready to negotiate a peace settlement.
-Why do most historians argue that no one won this war? - 9.
-While the Treaty of Ghent was signed on December 25, 1814, ending the war, the Battle of New Orleans occurred January 8th, 1815.
+Why do most historians argue that there was no winner to this war? - 7.
+The Treaty of Ghent ending the war was signed December 25, 1814 yet the Battle of New Orleans occurred January 8th, 1815.
 Why would the fighting continue after the war was over?